Starburst Nuclei as Light Dark Matter Laboratories

 \section{The Leaky-box Model Approximation}

-The steady state assumptions given by the leaky-box model is justified because the timescales involved in the non-thermal emissions $(\tau_{\rm loss} \sim 10^{5-6}\,\rm{yr})$ are lower than the duration of the starburst activity, which is typical of the order of $10^{7-8}\, \rm{yr}$~\cite{Peretti:2021yhc} (for other quantitative details see also Ref.~\cite{Lacki:2013ry}).
+The leaky-box model provides a complete description of the complete CR transport equation for regions where the diffusion coefficient is not radial dependent and for sources where we do not expect any time-dependent CR distribution function.
+SBNi respect both of these conditions.
+Firstly, the steady state assumptions given by the leaky-box model is justified because the timescales involved in the non-thermal emissions $(\tau_{\rm loss} \sim 10^{5-6}\,\rm{yr})$ are lower than the duration of the starburst activity, which is typical of the order of $10^{7-8}\, \rm{yr}$~\cite{Peretti:2021yhc} (for other quantitative details see also Ref.~\cite{Lacki:2013ry}).
+Secondly, the light curves of these sources do not show any time variation~\cite{Ajello:2020zna}.
+Thirdly, SBNi have a tipycal dimension of $\sim 200 \, \rm{pc}$ thereby making negligible any radial variation for the diffusion timescale.
 Therefore, the CR transport equation can well be approximated by the leaky-box model equation~\cite{Cappiello:2018hsu,Werhahn:2021bal,Werhahn:2021gvl,Werhahn:2021jvy}

 where $n_{\rm CR}(E)$ and $Q_{{\rm CR},E}(E)$ are the energy CR distribution inside the SBN and the injection rate into the energy space, respectively.
 The quantity $\tau_{\rm{esc}}=(\tau_{\rm{adv}}^{-1} + \tau_{\rm{diff}}^{-1})^{-1}$ is the time required for CRs to escape the SBN~\cite{Peretti:2018tmo,Ambrosone:2022fip,Werhahn:2021bal,Werhahn:2021gvl,Werhahn:2021jvy}.
 The quantities in energy space are linked to the ones in momentum space by the simple relationships